-As the nation embarks on a three-week lockdown to contain the COVID-19 pandemic, many unsavoury individuals are taking advantage of under-pressure businesses and self-employed professionals using online scams and phishing techniques.
+As the nation continues its lockdown to contain the COVID-19 pandemic, many unsavoury individuals are taking advantage of under-pressure businesses and self-employed professionals using online scams and phishing techniques.

 As of 20th March, City of London Police confirmed the capital had experienced a 400% rise in the number coronavirus-related fraud.
 Over 100 separate cases have been reported to Action Fraud thus far, equating to potential losses of almost £970,000.

 Keep your eyes peeled in your email inboxes for phishing emails from cyber-criminals posing as the World Health Organization (WHO).
 The email is very blunt, directing users to click on a link supposedly taking you to a PDF offering guidance on staying safe amid the outbreak.
 Users are asked to input their email address and password before downloading the non-existent PDF.

 There is also a string of phishing text messages being distributed nationwide right now.
 Some of these are also misrepresenting themselves as the WHO, as well as the US Center for Disease Control.

 Following the official confirmation of the UK’s lockdown, there have been a number of malicious SMS messages sent purporting to be GOV.UK, incorporating another dangerous phishing link with the aim of enticing users to open malicious attachments that could compromise computers and mobile devices.

 There has even been a scam targeting parents, offering free school meals in exchange for bank details.

 Communities and businesses are also experiencing a steep rise in the number of scam telephone calls too.
 Typically, these unwelcome callers claim to work for government organisations such as HM Revenue and Customs (HMRC) or your high-street bank.